At the Café de Paris

 At the Café de Paris is a live album by singer and actress Marlene Dietrich, recorded during her 1954 residency at the famous London nightclub.
 The album captures performances in both English and German, with musical arrangements led by conductor George Smith and introduced by Noël Coward.
 The debut show at the venue generated significant media attention, and portions of the repertoire were later released on LP by Philips/Columbia.

-The original vinyl release featured portraits of Dietrich on its cover along with excerpts from London press reviews.
 Different versions were commercially released, varying in tracks and formats.
 Years later, the album was reissued on compact disc (CD) with some modifications to the original tracklist.
 Contemporary critics noted both technical aspects of the recording and distinctive qualities of Dietrich's performance.

 Background

 In preparation for her June 1954 engagement at London's Café de Paris, Marlene Dietrich sought musical accompaniment for her performances.
 She initially approached pianist Bill McGuffie, but when he was unavailable, colleagues recommended Peter Knight, a noted pianist, arranger, and conductor.
 At the time, Knight had recently recorded material for English Decca with his ensemble.
 However, the live performance included in the album was conducted by George Smith.

 Dietrich's Café de Paris debut on June 21 generated considerable media attention.
 The venue orchestrated an extensive press campaign, unprecedented in London nightlife since events involving Princess Margaret.
 The café hosted a luncheon for journalists, arranging tables with vacant seats marked for Dietrich, though she ultimately did not attend.
-Management stated this served both to consolidate interviews and compensate critics who would later review her performances without complimentary meals.At the venue Dietrich made an entrance wearing a red suit and hat.
+Management stated this served both to consolidate interviews and compensate critics who would later review her performances without complimentary meals.
+At the venue Dietrich made an entrance wearing a red suit and hat.
 Her performance was introduced by Noël Coward, with whom she had previously collaborated.
 During this London engagement, Dietrich recorded two albums for Philips/Columbia - one in English and one in German.
 The label also reportedly considered recording her opening night performance and released material related to her film work.
 In July 24, Billboard reported that Dietrich's opening performance at the Cafe de Paris has been waxed on LP by Phillips.

 The album includes a performance of "Look Me Over Closely" which was released as a single after her previous album, Marlene Dietrich Overseas (1952).
-In its review for the single, Billboard noted that Marlene Dietrich delivers a romantic performance tinged with irony, employing a tongue-in-cheek style that draws smiles through its lightness, giving it a score of 73.
+Billboard gave it a score of 73.